szczyglis-dev/py-gpt/README.md

 ![v2_mode_langchain](https://github.com/szczyglis-dev/extended-dump-bundle/assets/61396542/2c288bc9-41d7-4d92-ac54-68fc10974a0b)

-You can create and add your own model wrapper for any specified model not included by default and then register it to application.
-How to do this is described in section `Adding models to Langchain`.
+You have the ability to add custom model wrappers for models that are not available by default in **PYGPT**.
+To integrate a new model, you can create your own wrapper and register it with the application.
+Detailed instructions for this process are provided in the section titled `Managing models / Adding models via Langchain`.

 # Files and attachments

 ## Input (upload)

-**PYGPT** facilitates an user-friendly process for uploading files (attachments) to the server and transferring them to the model, for purposes such as analysis.
-This functions in a way similar to attaching files using `ChatGPT`.
-Adjacent to the window where text can be entered, there is another tab dedicated to file uploads called `Files`.
-Files can be set to automatically delete after each upload or kept on the list for reuse.
+**PYGPT** makes it simple for users to upload files to the server and send them to the model for tasks like analysis, similar to attaching files in `ChatGPT`.
+There's a separate `Files` tab next to the text input area specifically for managing file uploads.
+Users can opt to have files automatically deleted after each upload or keep them on the list for repeated use.

 ![v2_file_input](https://github.com/szczyglis-dev/extended-dump-bundle/assets/61396542/af675e8a-6664-48ba-8241-84fe9cb378ec)